Skip to main content

 • You can repay your car loan at any time.
 German law (BGB Section 500 Abs.
 2) guarantees this right.

-• The early repayment fee (Vorfaelligkeitsentschaedigung) is capped at 1% of the outstanding balance, or 0.5% if less than 12 months remain.
+• The early repayment fee (Vorfaelligkeitsentschaedigung) is capped by law at 1% of the amount you repay early, or 0.5% if less than 12 months remain, and never more than the interest you would still have paid.

 • After you settle the loan, the bank returns your Fahrzeugbrief.
 Without it, you cannot sell or re-register the car.